Why is swimming outdoors so good for you and how to get started

 Doing a recce of the venue you want to swim, before you swim there, is a great option.
 That way you can check the best place to get in and out, work out how far away your car will be, find out what the phone signal is like there, and plan how you would get help there if needed.
 Essentially do a dynamic risk assessment.

-Use breathing to help manage cold shock
+Use breathing to help manage shock of cold water

 Run through a few rounds of breathing, breathing in for a count of 4 and out for a count of 6/8.
 This will help to switch the cortisol to endorphins – it is the trigger for people to feel euphoric when they get out from a cold water swim.